Denise was interviewed by Colorado Fertility Conference to discuss how to budget for surrogacy and/or egg donor journeys and protect your investment.

 Putting one foot in front of the other during infertility

-As I stalked my former CEO one day while he continued to meet with one person after another in his office, my stomach was doing flip-flops.
-I had trouble discerning if the tingles were a result of my unborn baby living out his last few moments in my belly or if it was merely my nerves giving way under my angst as I waited for the inevitable to happen.
+As I stalked my former CEO one day while he continued to meet a steady stream of people in his office, my stomach was doing flip-flops.
+I wasn't sure if I was feeling my unborn baby in my belly or if my nerves were giving way as I waited for the inevitable to happen.

-No, I was not quitting my job nor was I awaiting a stern tongue-lashing.
-The management team was heading to my boss’ boss’ palatial vacation home in Mont Tremblant.
-The excursion had been booked for several weeks; we were going to do some team building exercises and hold strategy meetings in between luxuriating at the spa and/or skiing.
-We were due to take off in 2 short days but I learned the day before that my 14-week-gestational unborn baby would likely not survive.
+No, I wasn't quitting my job or even waiting to be let go.
+A business trip was planned for the management team to travel to Mont Tremblant and I was included.
+The CEO of the company for which I worked owned a home where he hosted us each year.
+The excursion had been booked for several weeks; we were going to do some team building and hold strategy meetings in between luxuriating at the spa and/or skiing.
+We were due to take off in 2 short days but I learned the day before from my OB/GYN that my 14-week-unborn baby would likely not survive.
 This was going to be my/our second loss.
-I needed to inform him that I couldn’t attend the trip.
+I needed to tell my boss that I wouldn't be able to make the trip.

 My plan was to walk into his office, sit down, make small talk, let him know that I was dealing with an unforeseen family matter, apologize for having to pull out of the trip at the last minute and end by offering to reimburse him for my travel expenses.
 Keep calm and carry on was to be my mantra on that day.
 I was confident that I could/would stick to my script.
 I’ve encountered numerous pivot-worthy scenarios during my career as a salesperson.
 For example, I’ve had clients begin conversations by firing my agency/technology (and by association me) only to have them end with allocating additional budget to test a new product.
 Given my history of turning bad news into good, I believed that I could act in the third person and convey my message in a calm and rational manner.

-Later that afternoon, I noticed the BIG boss was alone in his office.
+Later that afternoon, I noticed my boss was alone in his office.
 I politely/quietly knocked on his door and asked, "May I have a moment?"
 He casually waved me in and said with a smile, “What’s up?”
 I sat down, took a deep breath and that’s when the unthinkable happened.
-Upon exhale I hastily blurted, “I am really sorry but I can’t go to Mon Tremblant this weekend.
-I just found out that I am going to have another miscarriage but I am not sure when and I don’t want to be away when it happens!”
+Upon exhale I hastily blurted, “I am really sorry but I can’t go to Mont-Tremblant this weekend.
+I just found out that I will probably miscarry but I am not sure when it may happen!”

 Oh don’t worry, it gets worse…